by KD Miller

 Brr...The temperature must be dropping by the minute!

 Pulling the wrap tighter, she quickens her pace, while ignoring the disapproving frowns from the uppity women.
 Her old boarding school back in Boston didn't call her, "Catrina the Amazon Runner," for nothing!
-In the distance, she hears two short whistling shrieks signaling the twelve o' clock arrivals.
+In the distance, she hears two short whistling shrieks signaling the noon arrivals.
 Crossing over the north courthouse lawn, Catrina makes a beeline to her husband's store just in time to see him closing the door behind him.

 "Hello, darling!
 Nice day for a swim," he jokes, revealing the small gap between his two front teeth.